adelriosantiago/adelriosantiago-blog/ocean-dropbox/eng.md

  Also I think it using Dropbox as your version control system would look very unprofesional...
 Aside from that, if you are just rocking your startup, what are you waiting to use Dropbox as your deploy tool!?

 </hidden>

+<hidden>If you are building a simple website or landing page, pure html, with no connections to databases and/or transactions to other services.
+On these situations, deploying websites with the professional tools like GIT, Mercurial and SVN is one of the most time-consuming tasks as you have literally have to login into the server just to do a `git pull`.</hidden>